 8.1.1 We attempt to halt markets and cancel bets at the start and end of an event.
 However, we cannot always guarantee that a market will be halted and bets cancelled exactly at the start of an event.
 Therefore it is important that users manage their bets at all times.

 8.1.2 In the event that a market is not halted at the start of the event, all bets matched after the off will be voided if the market is not turned in-play at any point while the event is ongoing.
-For horse racing, the start of the event will be considered as the official off time, and for scouted football matches (those managed by our Instant Match system), the start time will be deemed to be the time the scout sends the kick off notification to us.
+For horse racing, the start of the event will be considered as the official off time, and for scouted football matches, the start time will be deemed to be the time the scout sends the kick off notification to us.
 For all other events, the start time will be deemed to be the scheduled start time.
 Where there is no officially scheduled start time, we will use all available information to determine an accurate start time.

 8.1.3 If a market is not halted, with unmatched bets cancelled, at the start of an event but the market is halted to be turned in-play at a later point during the event, all bets matched after the official off time will stand.
-This rule applies for all events, except in the case of a scouted football match (managed by our Instant Match system), where a material event occurs in-play prior to the halting of the market.
+This rule applies for all events, except in the case of a scouted football match, where a material event occurs in-play prior to the halting of the market.